Risk Management Strategy 101: How to Prepare for the Worst

 Why is a risk management strategy beneficial?

-Risks allow a company to thrive, without risk there is little reward.
-However, a company must be able to identify, evaluate and mitigate the risks that would be of detrimental impact to their income or objectives.
+Risks allow a company to thrive, without risk, there is little reward.
+However, a company must be able to identify, evaluate and mitigate the risks that would have a detrimental impact on their income or objectives.

-A proper risk management strategy will not only minimise the impact of risk, but can reduce costs, improve stakeholder confidence and allow a business to appropriately allocate resource.
+A proper risk management strategy will not only minimise the impact of risk but can reduce costs, improve stakeholder confidence and allow a business to appropriately allocate resources.

-What types of business risk might I face?
+What types of business risks might I face?

-While there can be various types of business risk you need to be aware of, the 4 main risks faced by businesses are:
+While there can be various types of business risks you need to be aware of, the four main risks faced by businesses are:

-Strategic - A strategic risk is when external or internal factors prevent a business from achieving their strategic goals, an example of a strategic cost is changes to supply costs.
+• Strategic - A strategic risk is when external or internal factors prevent a business from achieving its strategic goals.
+An example of a strategic cost is changes to supply costs.

 How can I manage risk?

-There are 4 main strategies for dealing with all the risks we’ve discussed.
+There are four main strategies for dealing with all the risks we’ve discussed.

 Risk Acceptance

-Using risk acceptance as a risk management strategy is usually for low impact or low likelihood risks.
+Using risk acceptance as a risk management strategy is usually for low-impact or low-likelihood risks.
 Risks associated with laws, regulations, safety or large financial impact will not be managed with risk acceptance.
-Caution must be taken, as risk acceptance does has the least amount of immediate cost when managing risk, it does have the potential to be the most expensive in the long term.
+Caution must be taken, as risk acceptance does have the least amount of immediate cost when managing risk, but it does have the potential to be the most expensive in the long term.

-An example of risk acceptance could be that a handbag manufacturer know there is a 0.5% chance the zip’s they use will be faulty.
-The manufacturer decide to accept this risk as it is cheaper to refund or replace the customer with a faulty zip, than to change supplier.
+An example of risk acceptance could be that a handbag manufacturer knows there is a 0.5% chance the zip they use will be faulty.
+The manufacturer decided to accept this risk as it is cheaper to refund or replace the customer with a faulty zip than to change supplier.

 Risk Transference

-Risk transference is a strategy where a business outsource certain operations to a third party, who assume the liabilities.
-Simply put, the business are transferring the risk away from themselves.
+Risk transference is a strategy where a business outsources certain operations to a third party, who assumes the liabilities.
+Simply put, the business is transferring the risk away from themselves.

 Transferring risk through third parties could be the primary reason for outsourcing, such as purchasing an insurance policy or outsourcing IT security and databases.
-An example could be a doctor purchasing malpractice insurance, they are contractually shifting the risk from themselves to the insurance provider.
-Risk transference can also be a secondary benefit to outsourcing operation such as payroll or order fulfilment.
+An example could be a doctor purchasing malpractice insurance; they are contractually shifting the risk from themselves to the insurance provider.
+Risk transference can also be a secondary benefit to outsourcing operations such as payroll or order fulfilment.

 Risk Avoidance

-Risk avoidance is a strategy where a business can reduce their level of risk by avoiding taking the risk altogether.
-While risk avoidance might seem like the obvious choice when it comes to minimising the impact of risks, avoiding risks can result in loosing out on potential gain that accepting risks can bring to a business.
-Therefore, avoiding a risk completely must be of benefit to the company in the long-term.
+Risk avoidance is a strategy where a business can reduce its level of risk by avoiding taking the risk altogether.
+At the same time, risk avoidance might seem like the obvious choice when it comes to minimising the impact of risks, avoiding risks can result in losing out on potential gain that accepting risks can bring to a business.
+Therefore, avoiding a risk completely must be of benefit to the company in the long term.

 An example of risk avoidance is choosing not to use certain hazardous chemicals due to the dangers associated with handling and storing them.